Antarctic-Oscillation/Advent-of-Code/README.md

-# Advent-of-Code-2022
+# Advent-of-Code
-Solutions of Advent of Code 2022 in multiple languages I'm practicing.\
+Solutions of Advent of Code in multiple languages I'm practicing.\
 My main programming language is c++.\
 \
 Other languages I'm interested in: